mcommons33/topics-gameDesign/GameDescription.md

 ## 3. Map Layout and Spawn Points

 - Uniform map with randomized item spawn locations and resource zones (wood, stone, steel).
-- Defined high-ground and low-ground areas, adding a strategic advantage in certain locations.

 ## 4. In-game Items and Weaponry

 - **Randomized Item Spawns**:
   - Weapons (shotguns, rifles, etc.) spawn at varied map points.
+Only 3 different variety
+  - needs to pick up gun-specific ammo
   - Healing items and armor spawn in designated “safe zones” (medical tents, ammo crates).
+  - can only stay for a certain amount of time so players won't just be there the whole time
 - **Item Effects**:
   - Healing items replenish health over time.
   - Armor reduces damage received until its durability is depleted.